 For Founders & Business Owners

-- [ ] Insurance Review: Update your professional liability insurance to specifically cover “Algorithmic Malpractice” and “Data Bias” claims under the new AIDA framework.
+- [ ] Liability & Risk Scoping: Assessment of professional liability insurance coverage regarding “Algorithmic Malpractice” and “Data Bias” within the context of the AIDA framework.

 For Compliance & Regulatory Specialists